crs4/life_monitor/web-app.md

 to complete the process.

-The "Remote RO-Crate Archive" registration option is similar to the above, but in that case you need to specify a URL for the RO-Crate zip, rather than choose a file from your local file system.
+The "Remote RO-Crate Archive" registration option is similar to the above, but in this case you need to specify a URL for the RO-Crate zip, rather than choose a file from your local file system.

 The third option is to register with LifeMonitor a workflow that's already